-- Across all services and weight breaks, longer zones are getting hit with higher increases than shorter zones.
+- In general, longer zones are getting hit with higher increases than shorter zones.
 Many of those increases are higher than the announced average.

-- For Ground services, many of the rates for shorter zones are lower than the 6.9% average increase.
+- For Ground Commercial services, many of the rates come in lower than the 5.9% average increase, especially for lightweight packages.

 When you are reviewing your shipping costs, you can’t look at the base rates alone.
 Surcharge fees often make up a significant chunk of the amount you end up paying.
 Here are a few noteworthy surcharge updates:

 - Fees for larger, more difficult to move packages continue to rise to hefty prices.
-You could be paying an extra $1,150 for a shipment that qualifies for the Unauthorized Packages fee by FedEx or the Over Maximum Limits fee by UPS.
+These fees are already very costly, and in 2024 they're rising significantly higher than the GRI and other surcharges.
+You could be paying an extra $1,250 for a shipment that qualifies for the Unauthorized Packages fee by FedEx or the Over Maximum Limits fee by UPS.

-- Many common surcharges are increasing, with a significant amount increasing by more than 6.9%.
+- Many other common surcharges are increasing, with a significant amount increasing by more than the 5.9% GRI.

 There are also a couple of other changes that are important to be aware of:

-- The list of zip codes for zones is changing.
+- UPS is changing the list of zip codes for zones and the Delivery Area Surcharge.
 Depending on where you’re shipping, you may have to pay based on a longer zone than before.
+On top of that, you could get hit with a Delivery Area Surcharge on a shipment that it didn’t apply to in the past.
 It’s changes like these that make budgeting for your annual cost increase very challenging.

-Many shippers will see their costs go up over the announced 6.9% average.
+Most shippers will see their costs go up over the announced 5.9% average.
 With that in mind, let’s look a few factors that could put you at risk for higher-than-average cost increases:

 - If you’re shipping larger packages or your packages require special handling.
 For the past several years, FedEx and UPS have been raising these fees at an alarming rate.
+2024 is no different.
 Any shipment they can’t run through their normal systems costs them more time and money, and these fees are a way to discourage those types of shipments from entering their networks.

 - If a high percentage of your shipments go to longer zones.
 It’s always been true that the further your package travels, the more expensive the rate.
 This year that’s especially true.
 Longer zones are seeing more increases above the announced average than shorter zones.